People are constantly telling me that they can’t find deals in today’s real estate market. It’s too competitive.

 12. Search the BiggerPockets Marketplace.

-The BiggerPockets Marketplace is a place you can go to look for deals anytime, day or night.
-There’s thousands on there.
+Look for deals anytime, day or night, on BiggerPockets Real Estate Listings.
+There are thousands on there.
 Go check it out today!

 13. Put a sign in your yard.